 Visit the Property

-Though long-distance landlords shoulder a lot of cost when they visit their rentals, it benefits them to know that the United States tax laws categorizes out-of-state visits to rental homes tax-deductible.
-The cost of plane tickets, hotel bookings, mileage and meals can be deducted from the profits you earn from running a rental unit.
+Though long-distance landlords shoulder a lot of costs when they visit their rentals, it benefits them to know that the United States tax laws categorize out-of-state visits to rental homes as tax-deductible.
+The cost of plane tickets, hotel bookings, mileage, and meals can be deducted from the profits you earn from running a rental unit.

 As a long-distance landlord, you should maximize these tax benefits by arranging a visit to your rental at least once a year.
 The visit will inform you if the unit still maintains its attractive state and whether the tenants are happy living in your property.